contiv/vpp/docs/SINGLE_NIC_SETUP.md

 and [contiv-init](../cmd/contiv-init/doc.go).

 #### Creating the VPP interface configuration
-First, you need to find out the PCI address of the host's network interface. that On a Debian-based distributions, you can use `lshw`:
+First, you need to find out the PCI address of the host's network interface.
+On Debian-based distributions you can use `lshw`:

 ```
 sudo lshw -class network -businfo